nwdigitalradio/rmsgw/admin/README.md

 ### Debug
 * Set LOGMASK=DEBUG in file: /etc/rmsgw/gateway.conf
-* To turn on debug all the python scripts suppor the '-d' option on the command line
+* To turn on debug all the python scripts support the '-d' option on the command line
 * If you need to send a file with debug information run the *testwlapi.sh* script as root
+  * send file /root/tmp/debuglog.txt

 ### Notes
 * channels.xml file contains extra elements not used by Winlink Web Services